Updated March 8, 2023

 Hence using C++ Command is very beneficial as it is an object-oriented language.
 It helps in inheritance and as a result, reusing of code.
 C++ provides all functions of C along with these functionalities.
 It is very important to learn C++ Command as a base for learning other object-oriented languages.

 This has been a guide to C++ Commands.
-Here we have discussed basic, Intermediate as well as advanced C++ Commands.
+Here we have discussed concept, basic, intermediate as well as advanced C++ Commands along with tips and tricks.
 You may also look at the following article to learn more –